opengovernment/opengovernment-local/README.md

 ## Boundary Service

 You do not need a boundary service to run the scrapers.
 GeoDjango is not compatible with PostGIS 2.0, so you must use PostGIS 1.5.
 PostGIS 1.5 is not compatible with PostgreSQL 9.2, so you must use PostgreSQL 9.0.

+### OS X

-On OS X, if you already have PostgreSQL 9.2 via [Homebrew](http://mxcl.github.com/homebrew/), run:
+If you already have PostgreSQL 9.2 via [Homebrew](http://mxcl.github.com/homebrew/), run:

 ```sh
 brew tap homebrew/versions